nmshd/documentation/_includes/scenarios/integrate/share-own-attribute-to-peer.md

 The Sender can only share an Attribute that already exists as a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) and that is owned by itself.
 The latter means that the Address of the Sender is contained in the `content.owner` property of the corresponding LocalAttribute.
 The `id` of the LocalAttribute must be inserted into the `sourceAttributeId` property and the `content` of the LocalAttribute into the `attribute` property of the [ShareAttributeRequestItem]({% link _docs_integrate/requests-and-requestitems.md %}#shareattributerequestitem).

 Please note that not all of the properties listed here have to be specified when creating a Request for sharing Attributes.
 Some of the properties are optional and can therefore be omitted.
-Only values for the `items` property of the [Request]({% link _docs_integrate/share-own-attribute-to-peer.md %}#request-for-sharing-attributes) itself and for the properties `@type`, `mustBeAccepted`, `attribute` and `sourceAttributeId` of the RequestItem of type [ShareAttributeRequestItem]({% link _docs_integrate/share-own-attribute-to-peer.md %}#description-of-shareattributerequestitem) are required to be specified.
+Only values for the `items` property of the [Request]({% link _docs_integrate/share-own-attribute-to-peer.md %}#request-for-sharing-attributes) itself and for the properties `@type`, `mustBeAccepted`, `attribute` and `sourceAttributeId` of the RequestItem of type [ShareAttributeRequestItem]({% link _docs_integrate/share-own-attribute-to-peer.md %}#description-of-shareattributerequestitem) must be specified.
 {: .notice--info}

 To get a list of all LocalAttributes that are owned by the Sender, proceed as described in the [Query Attributes]({% link _docs_use-cases/use-case-consumption-query-attributes.md %}) use case documentation and use `"content.owner=<Address of Sender>"` as query parameter.
 If the `id` of a LocalAttribute is known, the underlying IdentityAttribute or RelationshipAttribute within its `content` property can be displayed by consulting the [Get Attribute]({% link _docs_use-cases/use-case-consumption-get-attribute.md %}) use case description and specifying the `id` of the LocalAttribute.